Authentication Methods

 true

-, it checks whether the original URL starts with the base URL. - Reload User: Determines whether the current logged-in user needs to be fetched from the OAuth Server every time the page is refreshed.
+, it checks whether the original URL starts with the base URL. - Reload User: Determines whether the current logged-in user needs to be fetched again from the OAuth Server every time the page is refreshed.
 For specific use cases, see Authentication Method Integration Instructions.

-Logout Related Notes and Examples (URLs below are for illustration purposes only):
+Logout-Related Notes and Examples (URLs below are for illustration purposes only):

 - If the Logout Endpoint is not configured, only HENGSHI will be logged out.